Effectiveness of the syndrome extraction circuit with flag qubits on IBM quantum hardware: Abstract

 \section{Abstract}

 Large-scale quantum circuits are required to exploit the advantages of quantum computers.
-Present-day quantum computers have become less reliable with increasing depths of quantum circuits.
+Despite significant advancements in quantum hardware, scalability remains a challenge, with errors accumulating as more qubits and gates are added.
 To overcome this limitation, quantum error-correction codes have been introduced.
-Although the success of quantum error correction codes has been announced in Google\cite{google_qec1,google_qec2} and neutral atom\cite{neutral} quantum computers, there have been no reports on IBM quantum computers showing error suppression owing to its unique heavy-hexagon structure.
-This structure restricts connectivity, and quantum error-correction codes on IBM quantum computers require flag qubits.
+Although the success of quantum error correction codes has been demonstrated on superconducting quantum processors \cite{ibm_rep,ibm_bell,google_qec1,google_qec2} and neutral atom-based systems \cite{neutral}, there have been no experimental reports of error suppression using flag qubits on a quantum processor.
+IBM’s quantum hardware features a non-topological coupling map, and past developments of quantum error correction codes on this platform have primarily explored the use of flag qubits.
 Here, we report the successful implementation of a syndrome extraction circuit with flag qubits on IBM quantum computers.
 Moreover, we demonstrate its effectiveness by considering the repetition code as a test code among the quantum error-correcting codes.
-Even though the data qubit is not adjacent to the syndrome qubit, logical error rates diminish exponentially as the distance of the repetition code increases from three to nine.
+Even though the data qubit is not adjacent to the syndrome qubit, logical error rates diminish as the distance of the repetition code increases from three to nine.
 Even when two flag qubits exist between the data and syndrome qubits, the logical error rates decrease as the distance increases similarly.
 This confirms the successful implementation of the syndrome extraction circuit with flag qubits on the IBM quantum computer.

-All quantum computers currently consist of the noisy intermediate-scale quantum (NISQ) hardware\cite{NISQ}.
-Quantum computers cannot neglect the errors that occur when performing computations.
-Therefore, there is a need to implement a quantum error correction mechanism in quantum computers\cite{stabilizer, gottesman, boundary, topological, anyons, surface, qecmemory}.
-A fault-tolerant quantum computer can be constructed based on a quantum error-correcting code to get reliable results from arbitrary quantum circuits\cite{FT1,FT2,FT3}.
-The IBM quantum machine, which has the largest number of qubits, has a heavy-hexagon structure rather than a lattice one.
-This is because the focus is on enhancing the performance of physical qubit gates in real quantum hardware, even if it means sacrificing hardware connectivity\cite{heavy-hexagon,hardware}.
-Hence, implementing the quantum error correcting code in an IBM quantum machine may require flag qubits owing to its heavy-hexagon structure\cite{flag,flag2,flag3,flag4,hh-code,magic,strategy}. \\